-Carrie Franzen is a content and recipe development consultant in the Kitchens of General Mills where she develops and creates content for various brands including Pillsbury, Betty Crocker, Tablespoon, Gold Medal Flour, Old El Paso and Immaculate Baking.
+Carrie Franzen is a content and recipe development consultant in the Kitchens of General Mills where she develops and creates content for various brands including Pillsbury, Betty Crocker, Gold Medal Flour, and Old El Paso.
 She also works on kitchen innovation projects to develop new on-trend content for the brands.

 Carrie is the one you can count on to bring goodies to any gathering.
 From pies and breads to cakes and cookies, Carrie loves to bake.
 When she isn’t in the kitchen inventing new sweets, she is training for her next marathon (26 so far!), camping on the weekends or collecting classic cookbooks.

-Maria Ingalls is a recipe project check testing consultant in the Kitchens of General Mills where she tests and edits final recipes for accuracy before publishing for various General Mills brands—from cakes on Betty Crocker to crescent roll appetizers for Pillsbury, no day in the kitchen is the same!
+Maria Ingalls is a recipe project check testing consultant in the Kitchens of General Mills where she tests and edits final recipes for accuracy before publishing for various General Mills brands—from cakes on Betty Crocker to crescent roll appetizers for Pillsbury.
+She also occasionally acts as an assistant to the food stylists on photo and video shoots.
+No day in the kitchen is the same!
 And that’s what she loves about her work the most.

 Maria has over 25 years of recipe check testing experience at General Mills.
 Prior to her work at General Mills, she studied in the culinary arts program at Hennepin Technical College in Minnesota.

-A Minnesota native, Maria loves cooking and baking meals for her family and traveling up to northern Minnesota to the family cabin on the weekends.
-In her own kitchen, Maria enjoys trying new recipes for her son, who is gluten free.
-Her latest favorite: gluten-free peanut butter chocolate chip cookies (made with only five ingredients!).
+A Minnesota native, Maria loves cooking and baking meals for her family and traveling up to northern Minnesota to the family cabin on the weekends

-Maggie Lyon is a recipe development consultant for General Mills, and after six years of work in the Kitchens, her day-to-day is still never the same—from putting new twists on Hamburger Helper to her work with Pillsbury and Betty Crocker, every day presents a fun, new challenge.
+Maggie Lyon is a recipe development consultant for General Mills, and after nearly a decade of work in the Kitchens, her day-to-day is still never the same—from putting new twists on Annie's mac and cheese to her work with Pillsbury and Betty Crocker, every day presents a fun, new challenge.
 She’s a self-professed master of savory recipe development in the Kitchens, constantly putting new spins on skillet dinners, grilled meals and more.
 Though she is the resident dinner expert, she’ll occasionally bake a key lime pie or pumpkin bars (the only two desserts she truly enjoys).

-In her own kitchen, Maggie’s favorite recipe to make is her own take on pimiento cheese.
-Though she grew up in the south, her favorite food to eat is sushi.
+In her own kitchen, Maggie’s favorite recipe to make is her take on pimiento cheese.
+Though she grew up in the south, surrounded by fried delicacies, her favorite food to eat is sushi.
 She has an awesome husband, Mike, and two kids—Redford and Marley—who she’s also teaching to love cooking.
-Her three-year-old husky, Snoop Dogg, thinks he one of the kids.
+Her husky, Snoop Dogg, thinks he's one of the kids.
 His all-time favorite food?
 Tortilla chips!